SITONGRUC/My-Solutions-to-Leetcode-problems/sql/readme.md

 # This is a note for SQL

+# data definition language (ddl)

+include Create,Drop,Alter,Rename

+## create:
+Include a CREATE TABLE or CREATE SCHEMA command

+Use DROP TABLE IF EXISTS before each CREATE TABLE statement

+Every table should have a primary key.

+Foreign Key constraints should be defined/enforced

+##### **After you create a database don't forget to use it **

+### note 1 from lab1
+The main challenge here is choosing a primary key, as the source data doesn't have an obvious primary key.

+One approach is to use an AUTO_INCREMENT column:

+**主键，自动生成，除了 datatype需要紧跟 column name 剩下的位置可以随意调换**

+**If there is no obvious primary key,one approach is to use an AUTO_INCREMENT column:**

+**parent table just use origianl primary key( if any ) or just creaate one (auto_increment) **

+**if can't add FOREIGN KEY.  you could just over it **

 ## What we need to do SQL question

 1. JOIN Fuction : LEFT JOIN/RIGHT JOIN/CROSS JOIN